The Selectivity and Competition of the Mind's Eye in Visual Perception: Experiments and Results

 \subsection{Facephenes - Patient Hallucinates Faces}

 In this experiment, we revisit the initial neuroscience study on Facephenes.
 Recall that this patient was being treated for intractable epilepsy and had electrodes placed on the fusiform face area.
-While visually presented with several objects, e.g. a ball, a book, a written character, the neurons within the FFA were artificially stimulated.
+While visually presented with objects, e.g. a ball, a book, a written character, the neurons within the FFA were artificially stimulated.
 Remarkably, the perceived objects morphed, specifically, the patient saw parts of a face emerge on top of the inanimate objects.

-To replicate this experiment, we measured and averaged the response of 1,000 faces in the FFA region, which yielded a 256 dimensional vector.
-We then artificially stimulated the FFA region with this vector (100x the normal stimulus weight), while showing the network images from ImageNet and asking it to reconstruct what it sees.
+To replicate this experiment, we artificially stimulated a random neuron in the FFA (2000x the normal stimulus weight), while showing the network images from ImageNet and asking it to reconstruct what it sees.
 We can see in Figure \ref{fig:exp_results}(d), that a face response is strongly elicited, and the other pathway and layers attempt to recover from the improper top-down feedback.
 While the network does a respectable job in the final reconstruction, one can see face parts superimposed on top of the object.
 As mentioned in the 2017 facephenes study, the patient reported no change in the object viewed, apart from the facephenes and rainbows apparently superimposed on them \cite{schalk2017facephenes}.

-Thus, we demonstrate that our model is not only consistent with the normal behavior of the brain, but \textbf{also consistent with the abnormal effects that can occur given an artificial or improper top-down feedback.}
+Additional neuronal response and stimulus weights can be seen in our supplemental material.
+Thus, we demonstrate that our model \textbf{ consistent with the abnormal effects that can occur given an artificial or improper top-down feedback.}